ArkhamDotCards/thesandsofmemphis/README.md

 - What Lies Beneath
 - The Trial of Osiris
 - The Trial of Horus
-- The Trial of Hapshepsut
+- The Trial of Ra
 - The Trial of Isis
 - The Trial of Seth
 - Second Sun